Public Profile

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-Central Bank Of Ireland is headquartered in IE, which has a rank of low, indicating low grid carbon intensity.
+This request for Central Bank Of Ireland is in IE, which has a low grid carbon intensity relative to other regions.

 Reduction initiatives & disclosure networks